luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 import sklearn.linear_model as lm from sklearn.model_selection import GridSearchCV import matplotlib.pyplot as plt

+{% endhighlight %}

+If you are working in an Ipython Notebook, you want to add the line

+{% highlight ruby %}

 %matplotlib inline

 {% endhighlight %}

-The last line here %matplotlib inline allows for the matplotlib graphs to appear in line.
-We now load the data.
+which allows for the matplotlib graphs to appear in line.

+Our data is contained in two comma-separated values (cvs) files, and we can read the data via the panda package as follows.

 {% highlight ruby %}